MoFEM/mofem-cephas/media/paper.md

 # Conclusions

-MoFEM represents a modern type of FEM codes, designed to exploit advantages of emerging finite element technologies, simplify application code design, and overall enable rapid implementation of complex engineering problems, involving several physical processes.
+MoFEM represents a modern type of FEM codes.
+It is designed to exploit advantages of emerging finite element technologies as well as simplify application code design.
+Additionally, it enables rapid implementation of complex engineering problems, involving different physical processes.

 # Acknowledgements

 `MoFEM` development has been supported by EDF Energy Nuclear Generation Ltd.
 (grant no. 4840360333), The Royal Academy of Engineering (grant no.
 RCSRF1516\2\18), DURACOMP EPSRC Project (EP/K026925/1), and Lord Kelvin Adam Smith programme at University of Glasgow.

 # References